To qualify for Income Support all of the following need to apply. You must:

 - receive Carer’s Allowance

-You can claim Income Support by telephoning, writing or calling into your local Social Security or Jobs & Benefits office.
-You will need to tell them about your income, where you live and who lives with you.
-Continue reading to find out more, including how much you may get.
+You can claim Income Support by phoning, writing to or calling into your local Social Security or Jobs & Benefits office.

 How much you can get

-The amount of Income Support you can get is made up of three different parts:
+Income Support is made up of three parts:

 - personal allowances